AlibabaCloudDocs/ddh/intl.en-US/Quick Start/Create a dedicated host.md

 4. On the Dedicated Hosts page, click **Create DDH**.

-5. On the page that appears, set the following parameters:
+5. On the page that appears, configure the following settings:

     1.  **Billing Method**: Select **Subscription**.